No cost or contracts required.

 Tennessee Rural Partnership’s mission is to maximize access to primary health care in rural and underserved areas of Tennessee.

-We are a private non-profit organization established in 2006 to address the increasing challenges of providing healthcare in rural and underserved areas across the state.
-TRP is funded through contracts with the four Tennessee medical schools with primary care residency programs: the University of Tennessee, Meharry Medical College, East Tennessee State University, and Vanderbilt University.
-In 2012 TRP became an operating subsidiary of Tennessee Hospital Association, enabling us to expand our goal to maximize access to primary care in rural and underserved areas of Tennessee.
-TRP has successfully placed 70+ primary care providers in Tennessee communities.
+TRP is a private non-profit organization established in 2006 to address the increasing challenges of providing healthcare in rural and underserved areas across the state.
+We are funded through contracts with the four Tennessee medical schools with primary care residency programs: the University of Tennessee, Meharry Medical College, East Tennessee State University, and Vanderbilt University.
+In 2012 TRP became an operating subsidiary of Tennessee Hospital Association, enabling us to expand our reach to rural and underserved areas of Tennessee.
+TRP has placed 80+ primary care providers in Tennessee communities.

 FEATURED Opportunities & Candidates

 OPPORTUNITIES / PLACEMENT SITES

 CANDIDATES / CLINICIANS